Glossary of technical writing terms

 numbered list

-An ordered list that uses numbers to show the sequence of items in the list.
-See also bulleted list; unordered list.
+A numbered list is an ordered list that uses numbers to show the sequence of items in the list.
+Refer also to the terms in this numbered list:

 O top of page